solnet-aquarium/standards-and-tooling/javascript/README.md

 **Eclipse**

 JSCS formatting is provided through the Tern.js plugin.

-Installation:
+*Install Tern JS Plugin*

 Drag the "install" button from the [Tern js plugin][tern-js-plugin] page onto your Eclipse workspace, follow the wizard to completion.